The DEI and Mental Health Connection (and Why It Matters)

 5. Diversify Your Mental Health Care

-Look at your healthcare options to determine if they're appropriate for your workforce.
-Consider offering mental health benefits that can be personally tailored to the employee.
+A one-size-fits-all approach to mental healthcare is ineffective, insufficient, and unacceptable for diverse groups.
+Consider offering mental health benefits that can be personally tailored to the employee, as supporting overall mental well being is essential for fostering an inclusive and supportive workplace.
 This might involve expanding your provider networks or increasing out-of-network coverage.

 For example, consider how the following statistics could discourage some of your employees from seeking help: